 Steps into making my indoor bamboo fountain.
 A simple fountain that adds life indoor with that soothing sound of running water.

 Tubular-shaped flowers you said?
-Listing here are tubular shape flowers with photos.
+Listing here are flowers with tubular shapes.
 Attract hummingbirds and bees to your yard with these plants that bear funnel shape flowers.

 An interesting legend of kamote or sweet potato, a herbaceous plant that is often grown on the ground.
 And although the tops are consumed, it's the tuberous roots that is a very well known crop.